 This methodology may assist the data mining analyst to create classification systems that would be optimal in the sense that their total misclassification cost would be minimized.
-As mentioned in [2], there are two key issues regarding the HBA:
+As mentioned in [2-3], there are two key issues regarding the HBA:

-• The accuracy of the inferred classification systems can be increased if the derived patterns are, somehow, more compact and homogenous.
-A pattern C of size n is a homogenous set if the pattern can be partitioned into smaller bins of the same unit size h and the density of these bins is almost equal to each other. • The accuracy of the inferred classification systems may also be affected by a density measure.
+- The accuracy of the inferred classification systems can be increased if the derived patterns are, somehow, more compact and homogenous.
+A pattern C of size n_C is a homogenous set if the pattern can be partitioned into smaller bins of the same unit size h and the density of these bins is almost equal to each other. - The accuracy of the inferred classification systems may also be affected by a density measure.
 Such a density could be defined as the number of data points in each inferred pattern per unit of area or volume.
 Therefore, this density will be called the homogeneity degree.
-Suppose that a homogenous set C is given.
-Then, HD(C) will denote its homogeneity degree.
+Suppose that a homogeneity degree.